 “I feel like there’s a part of Seymour that lives inside me.
 His dorky, sweet, shy, thoughtful self,” Guerrero said.
 “I love this character because he’s not your typical hero.”

-The cast and crew aim to represent diversity and reflect on today’s society through their production.
+The cast and crew said their production aims to represent diversity and reflect on today’s society.

 “They [cast members] represent a diverse and dynamic swath of the University community,” said Greg Brown. “‘Little Shop of Horrors’ tells the story of a group of disenfranchised people struggling to make their way in a world that offers them little to no opportunity to seek a better life.
 That feels pretty 2019 America to me.”